TartanLlama/wg21/monadic-optional.md

 ## Applicative Functors

-`map` could be overloaded to accept callables wrapped in `std::optionals`.
+`transform` could be overloaded to accept callables wrapped in `std::optionals`.
 This fits the *applicative functor* concept.
 It would look like this:

 ```
 template <class Return>